 A Guide to Taoist Parenting

-When my old friend Andy first started coming around our family, he was struck by how bright and well behaved the boys were, and by the absence of any apparent discord in our family.
-He thought that if I could detail how I did it, we could use the ‘technique’ to help other families or children in group home situations find harmony.
+When my old friend Andy first started coming around our family, he was struck by how bright and well behaved our boys were, and by the absence of any apparent discord in our family.
+He thought that if I could detail how I achieved that, we could use the technique to help other families or children in group home situations find harmony.

 At first he was sure that the secret lay in the particular activities we did.
-For example, we garden together, play music together, cook together, study together… an awful lot of togetherness, eh?
-I convinced him that it wasn’t the activities that did it.
+For example, we garden together, play music together, cook together, study together, and so forth.
+I convinced him that the secret wasn’t in the activities.
 In fact, the harmony apparent to him in our activities was only possible because of something much deeper and more subtle.
-He finally accepted the possibility that it was my ‘Taoist approach’ to raising my kids that was the ‘secret’.
+He finally accepted the possibility that it was in the ‘Taoist approach to raising kids that was the ‘secret’.
 This, along with some disillusion with his western paradigm prompted him to try to understand this ‘secret’.
 Centertao.org’s letters to Andy skim the surface of our back and forth on this.

 Now, her conclusions are understandable considering that she jumped to them within a day of meeting us, and only needed the few remaining days of her visit to ‘prove’ to herself that her assumptions were correct.
 That should be enough time to get to know another family intimately, right?
 Okay, so I’m indulging in some sarcasm.
 It’s irresistible.